Different Types of Pronouns!

 Examples

-- I bought a book for
+- She bought a new dress for herself.

 A relative pronoun is a pronoun that qualifies as an antecedent.